-- The national bowel screening programme starts in the Hutt Valley and Wairarapa District Health Board (DHB) areas in July 2017, with the roll-out expected to be completed in 2020.
+- The national bowel screening programme started in the Hutt Valley and Wairarapa District Health Board (DHB) areas in July 2017, with the roll-out expected to be completed in 2020.

 - The national programme follows a pilot programme by the Waitemata DHB.
 You can find out when the programme will start in your DHB.
 You will be contacted within two years of it starting in your DHB.

 - A pilot is a small-scale study to find out what works and what needs improving, and to identify any problems with a programme before it is used on a larger population.